helmwave/docs/docs/yaml.md

 ### offline_kube_version

 If `offline_kube_version` set helmwave will use this version to build plan.
-Without this option helmwave will ask kubernetes for version.
+Without this option helmwave will ask kubernetes for a version.

 `offline_kube_version` also can help you if you want to use different environments for `helmwave build` and `helmwave up`.